acolorado1/Module4Day3/README.md

 ...
 ```

-Example of Genetic algorithm histogram:
+Example of genetic algorithm histogram:

 ![Image of histogram example](https://github.com/acolorado1/Module4Day3/blob/1e1a56674ce582d4363ac421c76a7e70b3b92dcf/Module4Day3_hist_example.png)

 ### Visualization
 Visualization was done in Cytoscape.
+Note, when importing the network into Cytoscape as it is a text file one will have
+to click Selct Network, then click column 1 and select source node, then click column 2 and select target node, and
+click column 3 and select edge attribute.

-The following is the visualization of the example SIF file:
+The following is the visualization of the example network text file:

 ![Image of subnetwork example]()

 ## Installation and Dependencies
 You must have Python 3 installed.
 Any Python 3 version should work but it was written in Python 3.9 using a Windows-based
 operating system.
-Packages random, argparse 1.4.0, and the function mean from the statistics package will need to be
+Packages random, argparse 1.4.0, the functions mean, stdev, and variance from the statistics package,
-installed.
+and matplotlib 3.5.0 will need to be installed.

 ## Contact
 Angela Sofia Burkhart Colorado - angelasofia.burkhartcolorado@cuanschutz.edu